rebelsky/sams-assorted-musings-reflections/prereg-2020S.md

   like to sleep in on Thursday mornings, because students know labs tend to go long, because the expectation is that labs are in the afternoon, or something else?
-* Clark Lindgren is teaching two sections of BIO-363L, Neurobiology Lab.
+* CL is teaching two sections of BIO-363L, Neurobiology Lab.
 The Wednesday afternoon section currently has twenty students.
   The Friday afternoon section currently has twelve.
 I'm not surprised that students prefer Wednesdays to Fridays, but I am surprised at how many would choose the Friday lab.
-* Lin Liu is teaching two sections of CHI-102L, Beginning Chinese II Lab [16].
+* LL is teaching two sections of CHI-102L, Beginning Chinese II Lab [16].
 The 10:00 a.m.
 TuTh section has twelve students.
 The 2:00 p.m.
 TuTh section has eight.
 A slight preference for morning sections on Tuesday/Thursday.
-* Heriberto Hernandez is teaching two sections of CHM-129L, the General Chemistry Lab.
+* HH is teaching two sections of CHM-129L, the
+  General Chemistry Lab.
 The Thursday afternoon section has thirty-five students.
 The Friday afternoon section has eight.
 As I suggested, Friday afternoon labs are likely to be less popular because they cut into the weekend.
-* Stephen Sieck is teaching two sections of CHM-222L, the Organic Chemistry II Lab [17].
+* SS is teaching two sections of CHM-222L, the Organic Chemistry II Lab [17].
 His Thursday 8:00 a.m. section has eight students.
 His Friday 1:00 p.m. section has ten students.
 Those two are close enough that I won't try to do any analysis.
-* Elaine Marzluff is teaching two sections of CHM-363L.
+* EM is teaching two sections of CHM-363L.
 There are ten students in the Thursday afternoon lab and eight in the Friday afternoon lab.
 Again, those numbers are close enough that I would not make any conclusions based on the difference.
-* John Stone is teaching two sections of CSC-161, Imperative Problem Solving with Lab [18].
+* JDS is teaching two sections of CSC-161, Imperative Problem Solving with Lab [18].
 The 8:30-9:50 a.m.
 MWF section has twenty-nine students enrolled.
 The 1:00-2:20 p.m.
 MWF section has thirty-nine students enrolled.
 I wonder why afternoon wins.
-* Fahmida Hamid is teaching two sections of CSC-207-01, Object-Oriented Problem Solving, Data Structures, and Algorithms [20].
+* FH is teaching two sections of CSC-207-01, Object-Oriented Problem Solving, Data Structures, and Algorithms [20].
 The 10:00-11:20 a.m.
 MWF section has twelve students enrolled.
 The 1:00-2:20 MWF section has twenty-five students.
 I don't understand why afternoon is so much more popular in this case, but it clearly is.
-* Shervin Hajiamini is teaching two sections of Operating Systems and Parallel Algorithms with Lab.
+* SH is teaching two sections of Operating Systems and Parallel Algorithms with Lab.
 The morning one, which is 10:00-11:50 a.m.
 MWF, has thirty students.
 The afternoon section, which is 2:00-3:50 p.m., has twenty-five students.
 I'm beginning to reach the conclusion that CS students prefer the afternoon.
-* Nicole Eikmeier is teaching two sections of CSC-301, Analysis of Algorithms.
+* NE is teaching two sections of CSC-301, Analysis of Algorithms.
 Both the 8:00 a.m. and the 1:00 p.m. section have fifteen students.
 There goes my conclusion.
-* Eric Ohrn is teaching two sections of ECN-111, Introduction to Economics.
+* EO is teaching two sections of ECN-111, Introduction to Economics.
 There are only five students in the 8:00 a.m.
 MWF section, but there are thirty-two in the 1:00 p.m.
 TuTh section.
 Is that a time preference or a day of week preference?
-* Keith Brouhle is teaching two sections of ECN-280, Microeconomic Analysis.
+* KB is teaching two sections of ECN-280, Microeconomic Analysis.
 The 10:00 a.m.
 MWF section has twenty-seven students.
   The 11:00 a.m.
 MWF section has only fourteen.
 What a difference an hour makes.
 I've been told that 10:00 and 11:00 MWF are the two most popular times.
 I wonder why 10:00 wins (loses?) in this case.
-* Logan Lee is teaching two sections of ECN-286, Econometrics.
+* LL is teaching two sections of ECN-286, Econometrics.
 The 8:00-9:50 a.m.
 MW course has twenty-eight students.
 The 10:00-11:50 a.m.
   MW section has thirteen.
 How did Logan get permission to teach two morning sections?
-And, come to think of it, how did Keith?
+And, come to think of it, how did KB?
 I thought "If thou offerest two sections of the same course, thou shalt offer one in the morning and one in the afternoon" was one of the policies the Registrar imposed from on high.
 In any case, I